-- (1) Awards under the Entegris Incentive Plan.
-See "- Compensation Discussion & Analysis Short-Term Incentive Compensation" above. - (2) These stock awards are performance share units which provide the opportunity to earn shares of the Company's common stock based on the Company's TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over the three-year period following the date of award.
+(1) Awards under the Entegris Incentive Plan.
+See "- Compensation Discussion & Analysis - Short-Term Incentive Compensation" above.

+These stock awards are performance share units which provide the opportunity to earn shares of the Company's common stock based on the Company's TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over the three-year period following the date of award.
 See "- Compensation Discussion & Analysis - Long-Term Incentive Compensation" above.
 The indicated grant date fair value of these stock awards at target is calculated in accordance with FASB ASC Topic 718, excluding estimated forfeitures.
-Performance share units include dividend equivalent rights under which amounts equivalent to any ordinary cash dividends declared by the Company during the vesting period will accrue and will become payable under the same vesting conditions and settlement terms as the underlying shares. - (3) These stock awards are grants of restricted stock units.
-The restricted stock units granted on February 4, 2020 vest ratably over four years on February 19th of 2021, 2022, 2023 and 2024.
-The restricted stock units granted to Mr. Loy on July 29, 2020 vest 50% on July 29, 2022 and 50% on July 29, 2023.
+Performance share units include dividend equivalent rights under which amounts equivalent to any ordinary cash dividends declared by the Company during the vesting period will accrue and will become payable under the same vesting conditions and settlement terms as the underlying shares.

+(3) These stock awards are grants of restricted stock units.
+The restricted stock units granted on February 2, 2021 vest ratably over four years on February 19th of 2022, 2023, 2024 and 2025.
 The indicated grant date fair value of these stock awards is calculated in accordance with FASB ASC Topic 718, excluding estimated forfeitures.
-Restricted stock units include dividend equivalent rights under which amounts equivalent to any ordinary cash dividends declared by the Company during the vesting period will accrue and will become payable under the same vesting conditions and settlement terms as the underlying shares. - (4) The indicated awards are stock option grants with an exercise price equal to the closing price on the Nasdaq of our stock on the indicated date of grant and that vest ratably over four years on each February 19th of 2021, 2022, 2023 and 2024.
+Restricted stock units include dividend equivalent rights under which amounts equivalent to any ordinary cash dividends declared by the Company during the vesting period will accrue and will become payable under the same vesting conditions and settlement terms as the underlying shares.

+(4) The indicated awards are stock option grants with an exercise price equal to the closing price on the Nasdaq of our stock on the indicated date of grant and that vest ratably over four years on each February 19th of 2022, 2023, 2024 and 2025.
 The indicated grant date fair value of these stock awards is calculated in accordance with FASB ASC Topic 718, excluding estimated forfeitures.

-Outstanding Equity Awards at 2020 Fiscal Year End
+Outstanding Equity Awards at 2021 Fiscal Year End

-The following table lists the number of securities underlying stock options, restricted stock units and performance share awards outstanding as of December 31, 2020; there were no other awards designated in units or other rights outstanding as of the end of the fiscal year:
+The following table lists the number of securities underlying stock options, restricted stock units and performance share awards outstanding as of December 31, 2021; there were no other awards designated in units or other rights outstanding as of the end of the fiscal year: